gafniguy/4D-Facial-Avatars/README.md

 **Dataset and License**

 Dataset is <a  href="https://syncandshare.lrz.de/getlink/fiBTHis1fS8Zxqd55XCAjjG8/nerface_dataset.zip">available</a>.
 Please do not use it for commercial use and respect the license attached within the zip file.
+(The material in this repository is licensed under an Attribution-NonCommercial-ShareAlike 4.0 International license).

 If you make use of this dataset or code, please cite our paper.
+MIT License applies for the code.

 **Code Structure**
 The nerf code is heavily based on <a  href="https://github.com/krrish94/nerf-pytorch">this repo by Krishna Murthy</a>.
 Thank you!

 Installation etc:
 Originally the project used torch 1.7.1, but this should also run with torch 1.9.0 (cuda 11).